sulth/TriassicSolutions/README.md

 The tool can run using Python code.

-# KERAS LABELLING TOOL FOR RESNET-50
+# KERAS LABELING TOOL FOR RESNET-50

 Input: Multiframe tiff sequence.
 Output required: An n x n cropped images in Image folder and the corresponding labels of centroid values(x,y) in Label folder.